Iran state TV acknowledges ship attacked in Red Sea

 Iran previously described the Saviz as aiding in “anti-piracy” efforts in the Red Sea and the Bab el-Mandeb strait, a crucial choke point in international shipping.

-In the state TV statement, an anchor cited a New York Times story published Wednesday, which quoted an anonymous U.S. official telling the newspaper that Israel warned America about a planned attack on the vessel.
-Israeli officials declined to comment Tuesday night about the incident when reached by The Associated Press.
+In the state TV statement, an anchor cited a New York Times story, which quoted an anonymous U.S. official telling the newspaper that Israel informed America it carried out an attack Tuesday morning on the vessel.
+Israeli officials declined to comment about the incident when reached by The Associated Press, as did the Saviz’s owner.

-However, Israeli Prime Minister Benjamin Netanyahu on Tuesday brought up the deal in a speech to his Likud party after being asked to form a government following the country’s recent election.
+However, Israeli Prime Minister Benjamin Netanyahu on Tuesday brought up Iran in a speech to his Likud party after being asked to form a government following the country’s recent election.

 “We must not go back to the dangerous nuclear deal with Iran, because a nuclear Iran is an existential threat to the state of Israel and a great threat to the security of the entire world,” Netanyahu said.